geblanco/electron-router/README.md

 The router is just a static object, there will be one router in the main process and another one on the renderer.
 Just 'require' it and start listening/sending events/data.
 What this object does is route callbacks from one side to another passing parameters, triggered by different events.
 It can listen to ipc events and send window events too.
-HTTP Verbs are used just as different channels and for completness (equality to express) For every route/event it is possible register wildcard ('*')
+HTTP Verbs are used just as different channels and for completness (equality to express).
+For every route/event it is possible register wildcard ('*').

+**You are responsible for unregistering your callbacks with `removeListener(listener)`, or all callbacks with `removeAllListeners()`, take into account that this will also delete whatever routes where registered on IPC outside the router**.
+In order to do unregister individual callbacks, listeners should not be just anonymous functions.

 #### Instance
 ```javascript